8 Ways to get your child to look after his teeth

 Put a chore chart for brushing teeth in the bathroom and get your child to mark it each time he brushes his teeth.
 You will be surprised how many times they “forget”.
-Print one of the following reward charts to get your kids to brush their teeth or these charts for dental health.
+Print one of our teeth brushing charts.

 Make sure that your child drinks water only.
 Sodas and fruit drinks should be allowed rarely (if at all) and should not be the norm.

 Find a brand of toothpaste that your child loves.
 Sometimes, kids manage to find a toothpaste that they love using.
 Some kids want to brush their teeth so that they get to use their toothpaste!